lawun330/quantum-portfolio-optimization-remake/README.md

 ### PART B. Extended Research: AerSimulator vs. Real Quantum Hardware

-The **heavyweight hybrid** configuration is adjusted to fit the 10-minute monthly limit of IBM's free-tier real quantum hardware. (placeholder)

-We are optimistic about the future of quantum portfolio optimization, especially with recent advancements in quantum hardware, like tunable couplers in the Ankaa architecture (Mutus, 2025).
+The **heavyweight hybrid** configuration is adjusted to fit the 10-minute monthly limit of IBM's free-tier real quantum hardware.
+The execution time on real hardware exceeds that of the simulation by more than 50× and is therefore currently infeasible.
+However, we are optimistic about the future of quantum portfolio optimization, especially with recent advancements in quantum hardware, like tunable couplers in the Ankaa architecture (Mutus, 2025).
 These developments simplify the implementation of fully entangled circuits, such as the two-local full entanglement ansatz, making them more feasible on real quantum hardware.

 ***